microsoft/tes-azure-legacy/README.md

 # DEPRECATION NOTICE
 This project is deprecated and is no longer maintained.
 The repository is due to be archived and renamed.
+Please see the [GA4gh TES API](https://github.com/microsoft/ga4gh-tes)  repository for a more robust and up-to-date solution.

 ### License
 Licensed under the [MIT](LICENSE.md) License.